arumaldodrla/ReminderSent/README.md

 - **Security:** No hardcoded secrets, RLS enforced, input validation
 - **Accessibility:** WCAG 2.1 AA compliance
 - **Documentation:** All changes documented, JSDoc on all functions

 ---

+## Core Principles in Practice

+- **Simple Surface, Complex Core:** The UI must be intuitive, masking the powerful features underneath.
+The `01-PRD.md` specifies a `<60s` time-to-first-reminder.
+- **100% AI-Driven Development:** This entire documentation pack is structured for AI agents.
+The `02-SOP-AI-First-Delivery.md` defines the autonomous development loop.
+- **Autonomous and Self-Healing:** The platform maintains itself.
+The `16-Autonomous-Maintenance-and-Self-Revision.md` details the weekly self-update process.
+- **Globally Accessible:** Internationalization is a core requirement.
+The `03-System-Architecture.md` specifies the `next-intl` framework and i18n architecture.

+---